Potosí: Colonial silver boom

 For Europeans, Peru–Bolivia was located in the Viceroyalty of Peru and was known as "Upper Peru" before becoming independent as part of Bolivia.
 Potosí was a mythical land of riches, it is mentioned in Miguel de Cervantes' famous novel, Don Quixote (second part, chap.
 LXXI) as a land of "extraordinary richness".
 One theory holds that the mint mark of Potosí (the letters "PTSI" superimposed on one another) is the origin of the dollar sign.

 The urban complex in the remote Andes was important enough to be designated a Villa Imperial in the hierarchy of Spanish urban settlements.
 Although in mountainous terrain, the core of Potosí was laid out in the standard Spanish grid pattern, while the rancherias (Indigenous settlements on the northern flank of the Cerro Rico) were more haphazard.
 According to an anonymous description of the city, by 1603 some 6,000 Spaniards and other Europeans, 5,000 Africans, an unspecified number of people of mixed heritage and at least 120,000 native Andeans were resident in Potosi.
 The villa was governed by a Spanish corregidor, 2 Alcaldes and a town council of 19 men.
+At this time, it was the second largest city in the world, after London.

 In addition to five publicly employed scribes, some forty independent notaries documented and recorded commercial transactions as well as last wills and testaments.
 Since Potosí was of such economic importance to the Spanish Empire, the crown bureaucracy was a significant presence.
 Large churches, lavishly decorated inside, were built, and friars from the Dominican, Franciscans, Augustinians, Mercederians, and Jesuits were present, but no convent for women existed until 1650.
 There was an ecclesiastical court for legal issues regarding the clergy.
 The Inquisition had no tribunal in the city, but relied on a commissioner.